 The two ERB tags do not belong to any atomic section because they will not be displayed when this Rails page is rendered in the browser.
 Section p2 will only show up some of the time, since it is within the body of a Ruby if expression.
-We must therefore treat p2 differently than if it were within a Ruby while loop, or within a Rails form_tag block.
+We must therefore treat p2 differently than if it were within a Ruby while loop or within a Rails form_tag block.
 The component expression for the above ERB would be p1.(p2|NULL).p3, meaning section p1 will appear in the browser, followed by either p2 or nothing at all, followed by p3.

 So to determine component expressions, Ruby code must be parsed in addition to the HTML, XML, JavaScript, etc. that can appear in an ERB file.
 In order to parse Ruby code, the ruby_parser gem was used.
 This gem allows strings of Ruby code to be parsed, and returns an s-expression when the provided Ruby code is valid.
 The s-expression is then analyzed to determine if the ERB indicates that contained atomic sections will be selected, iterated, or aggregated.
 Knowledge of both Ruby and the Ruby on Rails framework was necessary to identify when iteration would occur, for example.
 Built-in Ruby loop constructs such as for and while had to be identified, as well as methods such as each, each_with_index, and downto.
 One shortcoming is that my tool cannot detect when iteration will occur within a user-defined method.
 Consider the following Ruby code: